 The best mouthguard is one that has been custom made for your mouth by your dentist.
 However, if you can’t afford a custom-made mouthguard, you should still wear a stock mouthguard or a boil-and-bite mouthguard from the drugstore.
 Learn more about each option:

 - Custom-made: These are made by your dentist for you personally.
 They are more expensive than the other versions because they are individually created for fit and comfort.

 - Boil and bite: These mouth protectors can be bought at many sporting goods stores and drugstores and may offer a better fit than stock mouth protectors.
 They are first softened in water (boiled), then inserted and allowed to adapt to the shape of your mouth.
-Always follow the manufacturers instructions.
-CusMbite MVP is a boil and bite mouthguard that has earned the ADA Seal of Acceptance.
+Always follow the manufacturers' instructions.
+CustMbite MVP and CustMbite Pro are a boil and bite mouthguards that have earned the ADA Seal of Acceptance.

 - Stock: These are inexpensive and come pre-formed, ready to wear.
 Unfortunately, they often don’t fit very well.
 They can be bulky and can make breathing and talking difficult.

 A properly fitted mouthguard may be especially important for people who wear braces or have fixed bridge work.
 A blow to the face could damage the brackets or other fixed orthodontic appliances.
 A mouthguard also provides a barrier between the braces and your cheek or lips, which will help you avoid injuries to your gums and cheeks.

 Talk to your dentist or orthodontist about selecting a mouthguard that will provide the right protection.
 Although some mouthguards only cover the upper teeth, your dentist or orthodontist may suggest that you use a mouthguard on the lower teeth if you have braces on these teeth.

 If you have a retainer or other removable appliance, do not wear it during any contact sports.